bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

 In our continuous effort over recent months, we wanted to build a powerful way you deal with arrays of data.
 Our goal was to enable handling of arrays of any data structures, giving you complete control over your data outputs.
 We settled on a very flexible solution while maintaining the ease and familiarity of the current form builder interactions.

-## Dynamic lists, the flexible solution to array data entry
+## Dynamic Lists, the Flexible Solution to Array Data

 Our new dynamic list component brings flexibility to form-js, enabling users to dynamically add or remove repetitions of a form section, while handling all the data mapping for you out of the box.